Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 When Home Insurance Does (and Doesn't) Cover Appliances

 Understanding how your homeowners insurance treats appliances comes down to one key distinction: what caused the damage.
-Standard home insurance is built to protect you from sudden, unexpected events — not the inevitable wear and aging of everyday household equipment.
+Standard home insurance is built to protect you from sudden, unexpected events, not the inevitable wear and aging of everyday household equipment.
+A typical homeowners policy does not cover appliances that simply stop working or break down mechanically or electrically, but it does cover appliances damaged by covered perils like fire, lightning, wind, hail, theft, and vandalism.

 Your appliances fall into two coverage buckets depending on how they're installed:

-• Personal property coverage — Portable plug-in appliances like refrigerators, washers, dryers, and microwaves
+• Personal property coverage for portable plug-in appliances like refrigerators, washers, dryers, and microwaves

-• Dwelling coverage — Built-in systems like HVAC, furnaces, and water heaters that are permanently attached to your home
+• Dwelling coverage for built-in systems like HVAC, furnaces, and water heaters that are permanently attached to your home

 Coverage applies only when a covered peril causes the damage.
 Here's a quick look at what that means in practice: